 January 30th…“ARE THERE QUESTIONS YOU WOULD’VE LIKED TO ASK YOUR FATHER ABOUT HIS LIFE, BUT DIDN’T?”

 YES, indubitably so!!!
-As of this writing, it’s been a full 38 years since our farmer father left this world for Heaven’s Shores after suffering from the ravages of pancreatic cancer.
+As of this writing, it’s been a full 42 years since our farmer father left this world for Heaven’s Shores after suffering from the ravages of pancreatic cancer.
 Over those years, since he left for Glory Land, I’ve had innumerable times when questions about Dad’s life would come to me, but he was no longer “across town” to go ask him about “this or that”.
 I’ve had so many musings about what his feelings would have been on issues of his life that would’ve, in turn, brought me more understanding about the foundations of where I came from and who I have become.
 How wise it would have been to have employed more foresight than hindsight regarding Dad’s life.
 It would have garnered a fuller story of the life of Russell Conrad Noorlun from birth to his last days.

-A “light bulb” came on in my head after giving our mother a one year calendar years ago.
-It contained 365 questions for her to share HER life with us, as a family.
-I took that format and revamped it to fit a more male genre of questions based upon life experiences of my own and began to write this series I call, ” Norwegian Farmer’s Son”.
+A “light bulb” came on in my head after giving our mother a one year calendar some years ago.
+That calendar contained 365 questions for her to share HER life with us, as a family.
+After thoroughly enjoying her responses about her life, I took that format and revamped it to fit a more male genre of questions based upon life experiences of my own and began to write this series I call, ” Norwegian Farmer’s Son”.
 Therefore, for those of you who have just “come on board” with these writings, I preface this magnum opus with the full knowledge that I am NOT a professional writer.
-Yet, I embark upon this literary endeavor to share my heart and life, not only with my immediate family, but also for the generations of family yet to come that can someday pick up these pages and find out more of who their grandfather was.
-I also count it pure joy when friends also “jump on the bus” along with us and, as a result, many times share THEIR stories of growing up, as well.
+You will see many of my misspelling errors, grammatical flaws, etc..
+Yet, I embark upon this literary endeavor to share my heart and life, not only with my beloved five children, but also for my grandchildren and generations of family yet to be born who can someday pick up these pages and find out more of who their grandfather was.
+I also count it pure joy when friends also “jump on the bus” along with me and, as a result, many times share their stories of growing up, as well.